ianlewis/repo-template-ts/README.md

 ### Repository quality

-[Formatters and linters](#formatting-and-linting) are maintained to maintain repository code and configuration quality through PR checks.
+A set of [formatters and linters](#formatting-and-linting) are maintained to maintain repository code and configuration quality through PR checks.

+### Consistency

+We want the template to work as consistenly as possible by minimizing issues due to conflicting installed package versions.
+Running commands and tools locally should have the same result between different local development machines and CI.
+Recommended language runtime versions are set via their respective ecosystem tooling.

+This template strives to minimize outside dependencies on tools and configuration requiring only a [minimal set](#requirements) of Unix userspace tools and language runtimes to work.
+Dependencies are downloaded and stored locally inside the project directory so they don't conflict with globally installed package versions.

-### Security & Dependencies
+### Security

 In general, dependencies for tools and GitHub Actions are pinned to improved overall project supply-chain security.